kali/kali.github.io/_drafts/2016-02-01-Input-Formats.md

 [Cap'n Proto](https://capnproto.org/) is a relatively recent development, "infinitely faster" than Protobuf.
-It does not use POD or near-POD `struct`, but rather provides generated `Reader` and `Builder` that wrap a buffer to provide accessor to the actual data.
+It does not use POD or near-POD `struct`, but rather provides generated `Reader` and `Builder` that wrap a buffer to provide accessors to the actual data.
 The buffer encoding does not contain pointer, or architecture dependent stuff, so it's ready to be send,read, written or shared.
 No encoding or decoding when loading a record.
 This is particularly relevant in our